Generic Name: glatiramer (gla-TIR-a-mer)

 Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; fast or irregular heartbeat; fever, chills, or sore throat; persistent flushing or anxiety; severe or persistent headache or dizziness; severe pain, redness, or swelling at injection site; shortness of breath; skin hardening, thinning, or color change at the injection site; swollen glands; tightness in the throat; tremor; unusual sweating; unusual swelling; vaginal odor, discharge, or itching; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Copaxone:

 Store Copaxone in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
+Do not use Copaxone if it has been frozen; throw it away.
 Copaxone may be stored between 59 and 86 degrees F (15 and 30 degrees C) for up to 1 month.
-Protect from light.
+Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep Copaxone out of the reach of children and away from pets.

 - If you have any questions about Copaxone, please talk with your doctor, pharmacist, or other health care provider.